LIJI32/MIP/README.md

 ## Upgrading Notes

 If you were using an old version on MIP that used `/usr/lib/mip` as its data directory on macOS Mojave or older, upon upgrading to macOS Catalina or newer MIP bundles that linked against `/usr/lib/mip/loader.dylib` will cease functioning.
 They must be recompiled and linked against `/Library/Apple/System/Library/Frameworks/mip/loader.dylib` instead.

-## Rosetta Support

-MIP is currently unable to inject to Intel processes running through Rosetta.
-This will be addressed in a future version.